wp-plugins/squirrly-seo/readme.txt

 6. You know that right now for Google it matters a lot that you have returning visitors (because it means your site is: quality)
 7. You'll get Google Authorship on your hands :-) For all your authors.

-Download it on Wordpress and try it out.
+Download it on the Wordpress directory and try it out.
 Having an author box after posts will certainly increase engagement and help your authors grow their authority on the web.

 == Installation ==